 Proofs and revealing information#

-Some dApps or services may require you to prove that you are over a certain age, or that you reside in a specific range of countries or area without revealing your exact age or country of residence.
-You can choose whether you want to prove these attributes to the dApp or service.
-The dApp or service uses a zero knowledge proof to request the attributes necessary for their service.
+Some dApps or services may require you to prove that you are over a certain age, that you reside in a specific range of countries or area without revealing your exact age or country of residence, or that you have a certain type of education.
+You can choose whether you want to prove these attributes to the dApp or service using your account credentials or verifiable credentials.
+The dApp or service uses a zero-knowledge proof to request the attributes necessary for their service.
 This means that the dApp or service does not get any exact attributes, only proof that you live up to their requirements.
+You can choose which account (and thus identity) to use to fulfill the proof request for account credentials using the drop-down above the proof.

 ../../_images/zkp-one-attribute-ok.png

-When an attribute or attributes will be proven by zero knowledge proof but not revealed, the hidden icon eye with line through appears next to the attributes to prove.
+When an attribute or attributes will be proven by zero-knowledge proof but not revealed, the Zero-knowledge proof heading appears on the card with the attributes to prove.

 If you do not meet one of the attributes in the statement, you would see a screen similar to below.